jlacasa/mixed-models-spring25/content/1-intro.md

 - Independence
 - Normality

-This makes sense when the observations are independent (i.e., there is no underlying structure to take into account).
+These assumptions makes sense when the observations are independent (i.e., there is no underlying structure to take into account).

 #### Non-independent observations

-Now, imagine that the observations are actually diameters from random apples from 5 different fields.
+Now, imagine that the observations are actually diameters from random apples, but they were taken from 5 different fields (2 from each field).
+These observations are no longer independent, because apples from the same field are more similar to each other than apples from different fields.
-These observations are no longer independent!
-This is when mixed-effects models enter the story - they allow us to say *what is similiar to what*.
+This is when mixed-effects models enter the story - they allow us to indicate *what is similiar to what* via random effects.
-In this case, we expect the growth rate to be similar, but the baseline (a.k.a., the intercept) to be field-specific.
+In this case, we expect the growth rate to be similar among fields, but the baseline (a.k.a., the intercept) to be field-specific.
 Then,

 $$y_{ij} = \beta_{0j} + x_{ij} \beta_1 + \varepsilon_{ij}, \\ \varepsilon_{ij} \sim N(0, \sigma^2),$$

 #### How do we define $$\beta_{0j}$$?

 ##### Fixed

 So far, we could have defined an all-fixed model.

 $$y_{ij} = \beta_{0j} + x_{ij} \beta_1 + \varepsilon_{ij}, \\ \beta_{0j} = \beta_0 + b_j \\ \varepsilon_{ij} \sim N(0, \sigma^2),$$

-where $$b_j$$ is the effect of the $$j$$th tree on the intercept (i.e., on the baseline).
+where $$b_j$$ is the effect of the $$j$$th field on the intercept (i.e., on the baseline).
 In this case, $$b_j$$ is a fixed effect, which means it may be estimated via least squares estimation or maximum likelihood estimation.

 **Some limitations of this approach**: